 LAST UPDATE—2:35 A.M.
 ON TUESDAY

-Note: Redditors, be sure to check out the on-the-scene video from our latest post for the most up-to-date information.
+Note: Redditors, be sure to check out the from our latest post for the most up-to-date information.

 Boston Police moved in on a patch of the Rose Kennedy Greenway between Congress Street and Pearl Street at approximately 1:20 a.m. on Tuesday morning and began arresting activists participating in the "Occupy Boston" protests downtown.

 On Monday, the protesters faced an ultimatum by Mayor Tom Menino: return to your original occupation in Dewey Square, or face eviction by the police.
 Protestors had expanded to the second, new camp site between Congress and Pearl.

 Protesters expected police action at midnight, but the bell tolled 12 without any stir.

 Eighty minutes later, however, Boston Police wearing protective vests and carrying helmets marched in from side streets and surrounded the new camp site, announcing that protesters had minutes to disperse or they would face arrest.